Korean Air Lines Flight 007: Aftermath

-Airway closed
+On 26 September 1983, a nuclear false alarm incident occurred, which almost led to nuclear war.
+In the aftermath of the airliner shootdown, the Soviet military system was geared to detect a first strike and immediately retaliate, and an optical illusion led the early warning system to malfunction and trigger a false alarm.

 The FAA temporarily closed Airway R-20, the air corridor that Korean Air Flight 007 was meant to follow, on September 2.
 Airlines fiercely resisted the closure of this popular route, the shortest of five corridors between Alaska and Eastern Asia.
 It was therefore reopened on October 2 after safety and navigational aids were checked.

 NATO had decided, under the impetus of the Reagan administration, to deploy Pershing II and Gryphon cruise missiles in West Germany.
 This deployment would have placed missiles just 6–10 minutes striking distance from Moscow.
 Support for the deployment was wavering and it looked doubtful that it would be carried out.
 When the Soviet Union shot down Flight 007, the U.S. was able to galvanize enough support at home and abroad to enable the deployment to go ahead.

 The unprecedented disclosure of the communications intercepted by the United States and Japan revealed a considerable amount of information about their intelligence systems and capabilities.
 National Security Agency director Lincoln D. Faurer commented: "...as a result of the Korean Air Lines affair, you have already heard more about my business in the past two weeks than I would desire...
 For the most part, this has not been a matter of unwelcome leaks.
 It is the result of a conscious, responsible decision to address an otherwise unbelievable horror."
 Changes that the Soviets subsequently made to their codes and frequencies reduced the effectiveness of this monitoring by 60%.

-The U.S. KAL 007 Victims' Association, under the leadership of Hans Ephraimson-Abt, successfully lobbied U.S. Congress and the airline industry to accept an agreement that would ensure that future victims of airline incidents would be compensated quickly and fairly by increasing compensation and lowering the burden of proof of airliner misconduct.
+The U.S. KAL 007 Victims' Association, under the leadership of Hans Ephraimson-Abt, successfully lobbied U.S. Congress and the airline industry to accept an agreement that would ensure future victims of airline incidents would be compensated quickly and fairly by increasing compensation and lowering the burden of proof for airliner misconduct.
 This legislation has had far-reaching effects for the victims of subsequent aircraft disasters.